mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 While this research doesn't negate or preclude the value of explicit teaching of more abstract dimension of computational thinking, it suggests that GDPs are a more suitable accessible leading pedagogical framework than computational thinking.

-While, the table of uses of GDPs in Chapter 6 focuses primarily on value for learners there are aspects which are relevant to facilitators or teachers in either non-formal or formal settings.

-Turning to the utility for designers and and facilitators, it follows that the concerns above are also relevant for this group of stakeholders in terms of supporting learners.
-GDPs can also be useful for wider pedagogical and analytical motivations.
-One such motivation is the ability for a solid understanding of GDPs to open up exploration of other concepts.

-Such a possibility returns to a tension in research on project-based approaches to digital making, in finding appropriate level of scaffolding [@waite_teaching_2021; @quintana_scaffolding_2004].
-The use of conceptual and practical frameworks to scaffold domain specific working practices can help ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].